AF-1/lms-dynamicplaylists/.github/ISSUE_TEMPLATE/bug_report.md

 <br><br>
 ## UPLOADS
-In case you want to provide larger files to illustrate the problem (e.g. your library.db and persist.db), please use a service like **https://wetransfer.com/** and include the download link in your bug report.
+In case you want to provide larger files to illustrate the problem (e.g. your library.db, persist.db or LMS server log file), please use a service like **https://wetransfer.com/** and **include the download link in your bug report**.
 <br>